-We’ve explored many waterfalls on Australia’s East Coast, and without hesitation, I give Protesters Falls a spot on the must-see list for waterfall lovers travelling around this area.
+We’ve explored many waterfalls on Australia’s East Coast, and without hesitation, I give Protesters Falls a spot on the must-see list for waterfall lovers travelling around this area of New South Wales.

 It only takes 15 minutes to walk to the bottom of Protesters Falls.
 But the beautiful views started straight away.

-Most of the track is an easy walk up through the rainforest along the lovely Terania creek that will treat you with lovely cascades along the path.
+Most of the track is an easy walk up through the rainforest along the lovely Terania Creek.
+It will treat you with lovely cascades along the path.

-The Fleay’s barred frog has already completely disappeared from the Bunya Mountains and Mount Tamborine, and it’s not the only species of frogs at risk in Australia: four species of frogs have already disappeared and almost 30 others are under threat.
+The Fleay’s barred frog has already completely disappeared from the Bunya Mountains and Mount Tamborine.
+Unfortunately, it’s not the only species of frogs at risk in Australia.
+Four species of frogs have already disappeared and almost 30 others are under threat.
 There are just over 200 species of frogs in Australia, and many of them are endemic (they cannot be found anywhere else in the world!).

 Where are Protesters Falls?

-Protester Falls are located between Byron Bay and Nimbin, in Nightcap National Park.
+Protester Falls are located in the Byron Bay Hinterland, between Byron Bay and Nimbin, in Nightcap National Park.

 It takes 3 hours to drive there from Brisbane, and 1.5 hours from Byron Bay.